blukatdevelopment/UnchainedWorldsOld/classes/runesmith.md

 ### Runesmithery
 You've practiced with runes and can now carve them into flat stones during a partial rest.
 During a partial rest, you may inscribe stones with the runes of a particular spell.
 Each rune you carve requires 2 silver pieces worth of materials needed to make arcane ink.
-The number of runes you may have active at any time can be found in the runes column for your level.
+The number of runes you may have active across all your rune stones at any time can be found in the runes column for your level.
 A runestone containing a second level spell will require two runes, a third level spell will require three runes, and so on.
 A runestone with a single rune on it may contain four copies of the same cantrip spell.

 ### Runecasting
 When holding a rune stone in your hand, you may use an action to release the stored spell from the stone.